envisionme/feedbackify/README.txt

 --------------
 This module was kindly sponsored by NoJoShmo.com and is maintained by Ivan Breet (ivanbreet).
 This module is based on the Get Satisfaction module.

-*Please note that Feedbackify is a paid service, but they do offer a 15 Day trail.
+* Please note that Feedbackify is a paid service, but they do offer a 15 Day trial.